 You can.
-You do not need a CDL to graduate, but you must have your Commercial Learner’s Permit by week 7 in order to graduate.
+You do not need a CDL to graduate, but you must have your Commercial Learner’s Permit by week 5 in order to graduate.
 We do however give you the training necessary to earn your Class A CDL.
-You will have 3 days hands on training with our CDL instructor.
 You will learn the inspection as well as the driving of the truck.
 You will be scheduled for your test, and we will give you the resources needed to help you pass your test.

 Reach out!
 We don’t put the application on the website because we want to make sure all of our applicants are sure that this is something they want to do.
 We like to talk to applicants before we actually send them the form.
-Just give us a call or send us an email and we will get that application your way.
+Just ask for it when we call, give us a call on your own and ask, or send us an email requesting it and we will get that application your way.

-The full price of combined tuition and fees is $15,000.
+The full price of combined tuition and fees in 2023 is $15,000.
+In 2024 the price is $17,500.
 This includes all tools and gear, certifications, shirts, and miscellaneous expenses of the program.

 Yes.
 Through a company called DGW, our students are able to stay in 1 of 2 houses, which are both within 5-15 minutes from the school.
 Up to 16 students can stay in the housing.
 Rental fees will be discussed if interested.